Firmin Van Brée: Last years (1945–1960)

 He played a large role in the creation of Lovanium University in the Congo.

 In August 1948 he was awarded an honorary doctorate in applied sciences by the University of Louvain for his work in the Congo.

 He was a member of the General Council of the University and the Board of Directors of the Hoover Foundation for Development at the University of Leuven.

 He was also a director of the University Foundation and of the National Cancer Foundation.

-In the 1920s van Bree had bought land in the Sainte Barbe district of Saint-Jean-de-Luz in the Pyrénées-Atlantiques department in the extreme south of France where he had three very well designed and comfortable neo-Basque villas built by the architect André Pavlovsky.
+In the 1920s Van Brée had bought land in the Sainte Barbe district of Saint-Jean-de-Luz in the Pyrénées-Atlantiques department in the extreme south of France where he had three very well designed and comfortable neo-Basque villas built by the architect André Pavlovsky.

-Van Bree used to spend summers there between his trips to the Congo.
+Van Brée used to spend summers there between his trips to the Congo.

-Van Bree did much to help the development of Saint-Jean-de-Luz, including construction of Basque motels, and was named an honorary citizen of the town.
+Van Brée did much to help the development of Saint-Jean-de-Luz, including construction of Basque motels, and was named an honorary citizen of the town.

-In the last years of his life Van Bree settled in one of the villas in Saint-Jean-de-Luz.
+In the last years of his life Van Brée settled in one of the villas in Saint-Jean-de-Luz.

 In the late 1950s a tiny chapel and a crypt were built there to the design of his friend André Pavlovsky.

 The small neo-Basque chapel is built of local rocks and is covered by a semi-circular roof with a steeple topped by a small cross.

 It has two Art Deco stained glass windows designed by Francis Chigot (1879–1960), a master glass maker from Limoges.

 The crypt is similar to the crypt of Saint Fermin in Amiens, with a statue of Fermin beside the entrance.

 It has a door made of Wengé wood inlaid with three Katangese crosses.

 The interior has a rose window that represents Saint Fermin.

 The left wall has a 2 by 1.8 m azulejo mosaic from the Fábrica Sant'Anna in Lisbon.

 It represents the miraculous discovery of the body of Saint Fermin, surrounded by a crowd.

-Among the crowd there are the faces of people known to van Bree, including craftsmen, carpenters, bishops, local authorities of Saint-Jean-de-Luz, and Firmin van Bree himself kneeling near the saint.
+Among the crowd there are the faces of people known to Van Brée, including craftsmen, carpenters, bishops, local authorities of Saint-Jean-de-Luz, and Firmin Van Brée himself kneeling near the saint.

-In July 1959 the king of Belgium made Firmin van Bree a knight.
+In July 1959 the king of Belgium made Firmin Van Brée a knight.

 He died on 26 March 1960 in Saint-Jean-de-Luz.

 He is buried in the crypt there.